muenchchristmas/drmlazer11.github.io/_posts/2015-11-29-Do-Your-Job.md

 <p>All of this brings me to tonight.
 After a long day of reviewing error-ridden code, I decided to stop by the local Subway to grab a quick bite to eat.
 They call themselves "sandwich artists."
 Sandwich artist my ass.
 This guy was more like a sandwich assassin!
 Just butchering the process.
 Visibly bothered that I had interrupted his texting conversation, he proceeded to add heaps of lettuce (after clear instruction that I did not want any lettuce) and spill buffalo sauce all over the wrapping paper.</p>

 <p>Look dude, I get it.
 Working at Subway isn't exactly the glamorous lifestyle you envisioned for yourself.
 This isn't where you thought you would be at age 28.
 But please...
-"Do your job."
+Do.
+Your.
+Job.
 This is the job that society has given you.
 Treat it with respect.
 There are billions of people in the world who would kill to have your blessings.</p>

-<p>Tom Brady takes his instructions from Bill Belichick.
-And you take yours from your manager, whoever that may be.
-But please, people, Do.
-Your.
-Job.</p>